 Now, when we say "formal dinner party," that doesn't mean requiring a dress code or that your table should be covered with more silverware than you know what to do with.
-But you should be sure to include a few key elements to add an extra dose of elegance to your affair—without going overboard, of course.
-Below are a few tips to take note of for hosting your first (semi-)formal dinner party.
+But you should be sure to include a few key elements to add an extra dose of elegance to your affair without going overboard, of course.

 The main identifier of a formal or semiformal event is the invitation.
 While we've all become accustomed to the ease and convenience of e-vite, receiving an invitation by snail mail will signify the standard you're setting for the event.
 It's certainly not necessary to hire a calligrapher (unless such creative urges call) or to spend a fortune getting your invite engraved, but sending your correspondence by regular mail will let your guests know what to expect out of the evening in a subtly delightful way.
 And let's face it, everybody loves receiving mail that isn't a bill.